 - Bonded warehouse shall be distinguished by numbers allocated by the Chief Executive Officer.

-- The words “Bonded Warehouse” and the number allocated to the warehouse shall be clearly marked on the principal entrance to the warehouse or elsewhere as the proper officer shall approve and shall be removed when the warehouse ceases to be licensed as a bonded warehouse.
+- The words “Bonded Warehouse” and the number allocated to the warehouse shall be clearly marked on the principal entrance to the warehouse or elsewhere as the Proper officer (Customs officer) shall approve and shall be removed when the warehouse ceases to be licensed as a bonded warehouse.

 - Every warehouse keeper shall at his or her own expenses:

-- provide at his or her bonded warehouse such office accommodation which is OH&S compliant and weights, scales, measures, and other facilities for examining and taking account of goods and for securing them as the proper officer may reasonably require;
+- provide at his or her bonded warehouse such office accommodation which is OH&S compliant and weights, scales, measures, and other facilities for examining and taking account of goods and for securing them as the Proper officer (Customs officer) may reasonably require;

-- keep a record of all goods warehoused in his or her bonded warehouse and shall keep such record at all reasonable times available for examination by the proper officer.
+- keep a record of all goods warehoused in his or her bonded warehouse and shall keep such record at all reasonable times available for examination by the Proper officer (Customs officer).

 Warehouse keeper to provide Facilities